billymohajeri/To-Do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Awesome Books <a name="about-project"></a>
+# 📖 To Do list <a name="about-project"></a>

-**Awesome Books** In this project, we made a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript classes. we also dynamically modified the DOM and added basic events.
+**To Do list** In this project, I build a simple HTML list of To Do tasks.
+This simple web page will be built using webpack and served by a webpack dev server.

 ## 🛠 Built With <a name="built-with"></a>